cinaryusufiu/iOSBKMExpressSDK/README.md

 ## Swift Package Manager

-To integrate YandexMapsMobile into your project using SwiftPM do this 👇🏻
+To integrate iOSBKMExpressSDK into your project using SwiftPM do this 👇🏻

 - File > Swift Packages > Add Package Dependency
 - Add `https://github.com/cinaryusufiu/iOSBKMExpressSDK`